Colleges That Meet Full Need – Or Do They?

-The final thing to keep in mind when looking at schools that claim to meet 100% of need is that this is self-reported.
+The final thing to keep in mind when looking at schools that claim to meet full need is that this is self-reported.
 No one checks on the school’s financial statements to make sure it’s true.

 Even when they make these claims, it’s possible that not all students have 100% of need met.
 For instance, at Brandeis University, 75% of students had their full need met.

 We’re not trying to rain on anyone’s parade.
-Instead, we want to help families have a realistic expectation of what “100% of need met” really means.
+Instead, we want to help families have a realistic expectation of what “100% of need met” or “meeting full need” really means.

-Are you looking to save money on school?
+Are you looking for colleges that can offer your student needs based aid or merit scholarships?
 We can help.
 Find colleges that can be the most generous to your student with merit scholarships.
-Use our College Free Money Finder to make the searching fast and easy!
+Use our College Insights tool to make the searching fast and easy!